chuanqisun/spacemouse-anywhere/README.md

 ## Inside SketchUp

 The extension allows scene manipuation in Orbit mode.
+You can access the preferences and debugging UI via the extension icon button.
 There are some caveats:

 1. Gravity cannot be suspended by holding <kbd>Ctrl</kbd>.
 2. Zooming becomes very slow when the camera approaches the surface of an object.